battsatac/Domoticz-Zigate-Wiki/en-eng/Plugin-Installation.md

 ## Plugin branches

-The plugin is under constant development in order to bug fix and add new features as well as taking into account new devices.
+The plugin is under constant development in order to fix bugs and add new features as well as to support new devices.

 The code is available under different branches

 ## About release channels

-In order to provide stability and also provide more recent development, Zigate plugin has the following channels
+In order to provide stability and also provide more recent development, Zigate plugin has the following channels :

 ### stable